-India recorded almost 350,000 new cases Tuesday, after reaching an all-time global record of 414,000 on May 6.
-The average of daily new cases per million of population stood at 280 Monday.
-India's neighbor to the North, Nepal, was still seeing a steep growth of COVID-19 infections, which caused per-capita case burdens to outpace those of India from Sunday onward.
-Southern neighbor Sri Lanka became the fourth most affected major country in Asia, even though cases are growing a little slower there.
+India still recorded almost 133,000 new cases Tuesday, after reaching an all-time global record of 414,000 on May 6.
+The average of daily new cases per million of population declined to 119.
+India's neighbor to the North, Nepal, is seeing a similarly grave COVID-19 outbreak in relation to population, which caused per-capita case burdens to outpace those of India from early May onward.
+Southern neighbor Sri Lanka became the third most affected major country in Asia, even though cases have been growing a little slower there.

-The Philippines recorded only around 4,700 new cases on May 11, according to Johns Hopkins University, down from a daily record of more than 15,000 cases set on April 2.
-Looking at new cases in relation to population, the Philippines remained the fifth most affected major country in Asia.
-The 7-day rolling average of new cases per one million of population stood at around 61 Saturday, behind approximately 99 new cases/million in Sri Lanka and 119 new cases/million in Malaysia.
+The Philippines recorded around 6,000 new cases on June 1, according to Johns Hopkins University.
+This is far less than the daily record of more than 15,000 cases set on April 2, but more than the only 4,000 daily cases the country had been seeing as recently as last week.
+Looking at new cases in relation to population, the Philippines remained the fifth most affected major country in Asia at around 61 new cases per one million of population, even though Thailand was not far behind at 54.

 COVID-19 model students like Thailand, Vietnam or Taiwan have been seeing more new cases than usual recently.
 New infections remained at stable levels in Indonesia, Singapore, South Korea, Bangladesh and Pakistan, while they declined in Japan and rose once more in Cambodia.